xenial-io/Xenial.Blog/_posts/2018-04-15-how-to-use-the-desktop-brige-to-create-an-appx-package-for-xaf.md

 Holy moly!
 I never saw an XAF applcation start that quick!

 Uff this was a long post.
 And it isn't production ready yet.
 But with the help of a little [bakery](/2018/03/31/baking-your-app-using-csharp-with-cake.html) I'll be able to put this thing into the Windows-Store!

+As always you can look at the progess and the project on [github](//github.com/biohazard999/Scissors.FeatureCenter/).
+This time i [tagged](//github.com/biohazard999/Scissors.FeatureCenter/releases/tag/blog%2FDesktopBridge) the post if people like to see the state as it was when writing this post.